cellar favorite, Cellar Favorites, Australia

 Though Grange is Penfolds’ most famous label, that has not always been the case.
 Back in the late Fifties and early Sixties, their St. Henri was more popular, probably due to its being more approachable and elegant, while Max Schubert’s Grange demanded cellaring.

-United States: California, featured, General Interest, New Zealand, United States: Oregon, Argentina, France, Australia, Italy
+United States: California, France, General Interest, New Zealand, United States: Oregon, Argentina, Australia, featured, Italy

 In just the past couple of months, the novel coronavirus has profoundly changed the production and sale of wine around the globe.
 In this roundtable interview, 35 producers get specific about the challenges they are facing.